reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-At the moment, there is no equivalent to `getSnapshotBeforeUpdate` for function components.
-This use case is very uncommon, but if you have the need for it, for now you'll have to write a class component.
+At the moment, there is no equivalent to `getSnapshotBeforeUpdate` for function Components.
+This use case is very uncommon, but if you have the need for it, for now you'll have to write a class Component.

 </Note>